resilience-tech/insight-track/README.md

 ---

 Thank you for choosing InsightTrack.
-We are committed to helping you improve your customer experience and achieve your business goals.
+We are dedicated to helping you enhance your customer experience and achieve your business objectives.